This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-If you have any ingredients leftover from this single serve Chicken Cacciatore recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this single serving Chicken Cacciatore recipe, check out our Leftover Ingredients Recipe Finder.

-- Sear the Chicken: Start by seasoning the chicken with the herbs and spices.
-Brown it in a skillet to lock in the flavors.
-Once browned, move the chicken to a plate and cover to keep it warm.
+- Sear the Chicken: Season the chicken with the salt and pepper.
+Heat oil in a skillet and brown the chicken on both sides until golden.
+Transfer to a plate and cover to keep warm.

-- Incorporate the Wine: Pour in the wine and let it simmer.
-Continue cooking until nearly all the wine has evaporated, enhancing the dish’s overall flavor.
+- Add the Wine: Pour in the wine and bring it to a simmer.
+Cook until most of the liquid has evaporated, scraping up any browned bits from the bottom of the pan.

-- Combine Tomatoes and Chicken: Add your diced tomatoes along with the juice, then reintroduce the browned chicken to the skillet.
-Cover the skillet and let everything simmer together until the chicken is fully cooked.
+- Add Tomatoes and Chicken: Stir in the diced tomatoes with their juices, then return the chicken to the skillet.
+Cover and simmer until the chicken is fully cooked and the sauce has thickened slightly.

 Expert Tips